Scout Client

 Parameters:

-• document_id (int) – The integer document ID (required).
+• document_id – The integer document ID or a string identifier for the document to update.

 • content (str) – Text content to expose for search (optional).